 - Secure configuration – Setting your settings to the default setting is quite appealing to any criminal who wants to gain unauthorised access to your data.
 A secure baseline for systems configuration is key to resolve this issue, covered under the Cyber Essentials scheme.

 - Access control – You want to reduce the likelihood of threat actors stealing your information.
 By restricting access to systems on a need-only basis, you can improve access control security.
 If you’re a crucial cog in the machine, for example, you’ll be able to administer things, but an intern will only have access to settings needed to do their job not the highest level permissions.

 - Malware protection – Cyber Essentials scheme covers this element to check if enough endpoint protections are in place.
-It would help to protect your data from viruses, malware and other threats to your organisation.
+It would help to protect your data from viruses, malware and other cyber threats to your organisation.

 - Patch management – With each new release of that software on your phone, a developer has discovered a method to keep you safer in a more intelligent manner.
 All of your gadgets must be kept up to date for vulnerabilities to be identified and resolved.
 During the Cyber Essentials Plus assessment, a vulnerability scan uncovers such weaknesses.

 Business benefits of Cyber Essentials and Cyber Essentials Plus

 If your business is looking to improve security measures using penetration testing, you may want to combine it with Cyber Essentials to ensure two-in-one benefits.
 The benefits of Cyber Essentials are tangible improvements to your defensive controls and demonstrate that you take the security of sensitive data seriously.

 0. Sets the business case for cyber security